kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	}
 }
 ```
-- For another example, since above code the critical section is way bigger than it needs to be, I only really need to protect `garlicCount
+- For another example, since above code the critical section is way bigger than it needs to be, I only really need to protect `garlicCount++`
+	- Now program will run twice as fast, because the threads aren't holding onto the pencil while they're busy thinking
 ```
 public class Shopper extends Thread {
 	static int garlicCount = 0;